- 07/20/2020 - 07/24/2020

 Several cultural organizations have come together to launch the D.C.
 Declaration of Learning (DOL) program.
 This immersive teacher professional development seeks to bring history to life and share the importance of civic engagement through object-based learning.

-This program is exclusive for educators in the D.C. metro area* who work in 4-12 grade social studies, language art, fine arts, ESL, ELL, and GT classrooms as well as those who teach as school librarians and media specialists.
-As a participant, you will gain digital access to historic art, objects, and resources from the U.S. Department of State’s Diplomatic Reception Rooms, the White House Historical Association, and other partners.
+This program is exclusive for educators in the D.C. metro area* who work in 3-12 grade social studies, language art, fine/performing arts, ESL, ELL, SPED and GT classrooms as well as those who teach as school librarians and media specialists.
+As a participant, you will gain digital access to historic art, objects, and resources from the U.S. Department of State’s Diplomatic Reception Rooms, the White House Historical Association, and the Historical Society of Washington, D.C.

 D.C.
 DOL begins with a five-day summer workshop (July 20-24, 2020) where participants will work with representatives from the partner organizations to develop innovative units and lesson plans tied to a student-led, teacher-directed civic engagement project that addresses an issue in their community, state, nation, or world.
 The workshop will also feature special site visits, inquiry-based learning activities, and mentoring from other teachers.